 7.1.1.
 Work under a zero hours contract or “arrangement” or

 7.1.2.
-Work under a contract for a low number of minimum guaranteed hours but work more than those hours in the reference period (see below).
+Work under a contract for a low number (to be determined) of minimum guaranteed hours but work more than those hours in the reference period (see below).

 7.2.
-This will require an employer to offer a minimum hours contract, which will be based on the previous working patterns of the employee, known as the “reference period”.
 Employers will have to offer workers guaranteed hours, and the hours must reflect the pattern of days and times of working hours within the reference period.
-The reference period itself will be set by secondary legislation but may be as little as 12 weeks.
+The reference period itself will be set by secondary legislation but as the government’s current guidance states it is expected to be 12 weeks.

 7.3.
 To qualify, a worker does not need to have been employed without a break through the reference period and can have more than one contract during the reference period.

 7.4.
+Workers are free to reject an offer of guaranteed hours and remain on a zero hours contract if they want to do so and remain engaged on their current terms.
 If the worker accepts the guaranteed hours contract then it appears that the guaranteed hours will commence the next day.
 The worker has a ‘response period’ in which to reply to agree or otherwise, which begins with the day after the day on which the offer is made, and ends with the specified day which will be set out in regulations.

 7.8.
-Employers are not able to use the opportunity to change any other terms of the contract, the Bill explicitly prevents this.
+Employers are not able to use the opportunity to change any other terms of the contract, the Act explicitly prevents this.

 7.10.
 If all employees qualifying for a guaranteed minimum hours contract accept the offer, the employer could find themselves overstaffed at periods of low demand.